akirak/vite-plugin-genql/README.md

 # Genql Plugin for Vite

+> [!WARNING]
+> This repositry has been archived, since the author doesn't have much interest
+> in writing GraphQL applications any longer.

 This is a [Genql](https://github.com/remorses/genql) plugin for Vite.
 It regenerates client types every time a schema file (`*.graphql`) is updated or when your project is built for production.